 Use the following the steps to create a new version.

 - Open ArcGIS Event Editor and, if prompted, sign in to Portal for ArcGIS or ArcGIS Online.

 - In the Versioning group, click the Create New Version button.

-The Create New Version widget appears.
+The Create New Version dialog box appears.

 - Click the Parent Version drop-down arrow and choose the parent version.
-By default, the chosen version is the current version used in Event Editor.
+By default, the chosen version is the current version used in ArcGIS Event Editor.

 - Type a name for the new version in the Version Name text box.

 The length of the version name is limited to 62 characters.